 What Are Index Funds?

 Because the funds' managers aren't actively picking securities to include in their portfolios but are instead buying only those found in the benchmark they're following, index funds are said to be passively managed investments.

-Advantages of Index Funds
+Pros and Cons of Index Funds

 There are four primary reasons why investors buy index funds for their investment portfolio.

-- Index-Matching Performance: Actively managed funds' reason for being is to outperform their benchmark.
+- Index-matching performance: Actively managed funds' reason for being is to outperform their benchmark.
 But year after year, they fail to do so.
 In 2019, only about 40% of those funds—of all investment strategies—beat the primary benchmark they compare themselves against.
 For active U.S. stock funds, the performance was even worse, with only 29% outperforming their benchmark, after accounting for fees.
 Given that track record, matching—rather than trying to surpass—an index's performance seems to be the smarter investment strategy.

 One exception to the trend of active fund underperformance in 2019 was the non-U.S. (foreign) stock category: 53% of managers of that kind of fund beat their index.